awsdocs/aws-xray-developer-guide/doc-source/aws-x-ray-auto-instrumentation-agent-for-java.md

 ### Logging configuration<a name="XRayAutoInstrumentationAgent-Logging"></a>

-The X-Ray agent's log level can be configured in the same way as the X-Ray SDK for Java.
-See [X-Ray SDK for Java Configuration](xray-sdk-java-configuration.md#xray-sdk-java-configuration-logging).
+The X\-Ray agent's log level can be configured in the same way as the X\-Ray SDK for Java\.
+See [Logging](xray-sdk-java-configuration.md#xray-sdk-java-configuration-logging) for more information on configuring logging with the AWS X\-Ray SDK for Java\.

 ### Manual instrumentation<a name="XRayAutoInstrumentationAgent-ManualInstrumentation"></a>